Reduced activin receptor-like kinase 1 activity promotes cardiac fibrosis in heart failure

 Digital Object Identifier (DOI)

 Morine, Kevin J.; Qiao, Xiaoying; Paruchuri, Vikram; Aronovitz, Mark J.; Mackey, Emily E.; Buiten, Lyanne; Levine, Jonathan; Ughreja, Keshan; Nepali, Prerna; Blanton, Robert M.; Oh, S. Paul; Karas, Richard H.; and Kapur, Navin K., "Reduced activin receptor-like kinase 1 activity promotes cardiac fibrosis in heart failure" (2017).
-Neurobiology.
+Translational Neuroscience.
 651.